 Prerequisites are courses you are required to take prior to registering for a class (although, some prerequisites may be taken concurrently).
 Prerequisites are identified on Eaglenet and in the quarterly bulletin.
 If you have not satisfied the course prerequisites, Eaglenet will not permit you to register for that course.
 If you are a transfer student and have completed equivalent prerequisites at another institution, Eaglenet may not recognize equivalency and indicate that prerequisites have not been met.
 In either case:

-Note that the Biology secretary may only override prerequisite holds for Biology courses only.
+Note: The Biology secretary may only override prerequisite holds for Biology courses only.
 For courses in other departments, students will need to go to that department to have the hold released.

 Eaglenet may not allow some students to register for any courses until they have an advising hold released.
 Generally, this applies to undeclared freshmen and transfer students and requires that you declare Biology as your major and see your assigned advisor.
 In addition, the secretary will need a completed and signed Biology Registration Clearance form (see above section).